ex-zee-ex/VIDEO_WAAAVES_2.5_suite/README.md

 (QUICK ADVERTISEMENT FOR MYSELF https://andreijaycreativecoding.com/ this is my website, there is a pay pal button on here, if you have a fun time with the software i make and can afford to send me a donation it is super appreciated, the more donations i recieve means the more time i can spend working on crazy awesome open source software)

 OK! so installing from these files here on the github are kind of only for folks reasonably well versed in navigating openFrameworks already!
 I can't really help anyone out anymore with this sort of thing as the volume of requests has greatly outpaced the amount of time I can afford to spend on that!
 But for everyone who has no idea what the heck an open frame work is don't worry I jurry rigged a reasonable solution for yalls!
-For OSX download the zip here
+For OSX ownload the zip here

 https://drive.google.com/open?id=1uStceYZ25zGLt6KTwCcE6YIUqzXRrYk6

-then follow the instructions here for setting up Xcode https://openframeworks.cc/setup/xcode/ (you might want to not download xcode from the app store but instead grab an older version from here https://openframeworks.cc/setup/xcode/)

 unzip and follow the instructions in the txt file named "(()))00ReadThisTextFile!" and have fun!